NordicESMhub/GEO4962/_episodes/08-simulations.md

 1.  **EXPNAME = CO2**
               Quadrupling of CO2 (change CO2 value to 1467 ppm > change the name list)
 2.  **EXPNAME = rockies**
-              Lowering of Rocky Mountains (set surface Geopotential to 0 from 30N to 50N and 235E to 260E >
+              Lowering of Rocky Mountains (set surface Geopotential to 0 from 30N to 50N and 235E to 260E  > change the input data set)
 3.  **EXPNAME = sea_ice**
               Melt of Arctic sea ice (set sea ice fraction to zero North of 40N > change the input data set)
 4.  **EXPNAME = SST**